kubernetes-study-guide/Kubernetes-Study-Guide/02_kubernetes_architecture/architecture.md

 # architecture

+Let's say you want to run all your containers ona single docker server.
+Then you have two problems:

+- The more containers you run the more powerful vm you need.
+So will have to do vertical scaling.
+- No HA.
+If docker server crashes then all containers die.

+That's why a better approach is to run all your containers using kubernetes.
+There's actually lots of different way to install kubernetes.
+One of the simplest ways is to use minikube.

+However minikube presents the same problem.

 The Kubernetes software is not a single software, it is in fact a highly modular software that's made up of several independent components.
+Some of these components controls the actual internal runnings of kubernetes, whereas other components are responsible for running the actual containers.

+.
+You can install all these components on a single vm.
+Which is the case of minikube.

+However for Horizontal scaling and HA, it's best to run the ac

 You can install all these components on a single machine, which is the case with minikube.
 But for better redundancies, HA, scalability it is better to install the components a cluster of vms.